hashkat/hashkat/docs/keywords.md

 **(type: boolean)** If set to true, all of the information of the network is sent into the file declared for the save file when the simulation is terminated.

 ####simulation
+A simulation is an enactment of something that is anticipated or is being tested.
+In #k@, we create simulations of social networks.

 ####social network
+An association of agents connecting with one another within a certain framework for the means of interacting with one another.

 ####stage1_unfollow
 **(type: boolean)** If set to true, agents can be flagged when followed based on their tweet rates.
 If the tweet rate of the newly followed agent is greater than twice the average tweet rate of the pre-existent agents you follow,